 If you know you’re likely to feel down during the holidays, prepare as much as you can in advance to lessen your chances of drinking too much to cope with the stress.
-Have your support system by your side so that you don’t feel isolated and alone—another trigger for drug and alcohol abuse.
+Have your support system by your side so that you don’t feel isolated and alone.
+This is another trigger for both the holiday blues and drug and alcohol abuse.

 Ways to prevent the holiday blues include: